-16.5 The base profile is secured to the sheathing board above the damp proof course (dpc) (see Figure 2) using mechanical fixings at approximately 300 mm centres.
+16.5 The base profile is secured to the sheathing board at the bottom of the structure (see Figure 2) using mechanical fixings at approximately 300 mm centres.
 Base profile connectors are installed at all profile joints.
 Extension profiles are fixed at the front lip of the base profile or stop end profile as appropriate.
+Depending on survey results, if the existing structure and weatherproof is found to be watertight, in good condition with no degradation to the structure and meet the minimum specification for the sheathing board and timber/steel-frame construction, then no breather membrane is required.
+Should the outer cladding be found to be in poor condition and needing to be replaced with a new sheathing layer, then a breather membrane must be installed.